 Greater Western Water is investigating the feasibility of harvesting additional stormwater volumes from other new residential estates in the Melton growth area where there is potential to harvest in excess of 3,000ML of treated stormwater per year.

 Additional treated stormwater may be used to enhance the Werribee River through environmental releases, in addition to supplementing irrigation demands.

 The Melton Stormwater Harvesting Project demonstrates the significant benefits of integrated water management planning for new residential estates in our service region.

 To ensure the success of this project, Western Water has collaborated with the Department of Environment, Land, Water and Planning (DELWP), Southern Rural Water, Melbourne Water, Environment Protection Authority, Melton City Council and local developers including the joint venture by Melton City Council and Lendlease.

-The initial stage of the project is jointly funded by DELWP and Western Water.
+The initial stage of the project is jointly funded by DELWP and Greater Western Water.